carterjfulcher/nanograd/README.md

 # Scuti
-A production ready filtering library
+A production ready filtering and prediction library

 ## How to use
 ```python